The holomorphic couch theorem: Ioffe's theorem

-If $f$ and $g$ are homotopic Teichm\"uller embeddings from $X$ to $Y$, then the inclusion $f(X) \hookrightarrow Y$ and the map $g\circ f^{-1} : f(X) \to Y$ are homotopic slit mappings by Theorem \ref{thm:IoffeUniqueness}.
-Therefore, it suffices to study the question of uniqueness for slit mappings.
-There are two obvious ways for uniqueness to fail: \begin{itemize} \item if $Y$ is a torus\footnote{This case is not relevant here since we assume $Y$ to be hyperbolic, but nevertheless.}, then we can post-compose $f$ with any automorphism of $Y$ isotopic to the identity; \item if $f(X)$ is contained in an annulus $A\subset Y$, then we can post-compose $f$ with rotations of $A$. \end{itemize}
+If $f$ and $g$ are homotopic Teichm\"uller embeddings between finite Riemann surfaces $X$ and $Y$, then the inclusion map $f(X) \hookrightarrow Y$ and the composition $g\circ f^{-1} : f(X) \to Y$ are homotopic slit mappings with respect to the same quadratic differential by Theorem \ref{thm:IoffeUniqueness}.
+If $X$ and $Y$ are closed, then $g\circ f^{-1}$ is a conformal automorphism of $Y$ homotopic to the identity.
+If $Y$ has genus at least $2$, then $g=f$ by Lemma \ref{lem:selfembisidentity}.

+However, the map $g\circ f^{-1}$ does not extend to all of $Y$ in general and indeed, Teichm\"uller embeddings are not necessaily unique in their homotopy class.
+There are two obvious ways for uniqueness to fail: \begin{itemize} \item if $Y$ is a torus, then we can post-compose $f$ with any automorphism of $Y$ isotopic to the identity; \item if $f(X)$ is contained in an annulus $A\subset Y$, then we can post-compose $f$ with rotations of $A$. \end{itemize}

 In \cite{Ioffe}, Ioffe claims these are the only exceptions, but this is wrong\footnote{The source of the mistake is \cite[Lemma 3.2]{Ioffe}.
 Similarly, \cite{Ioffe2}, \cite{EarleMarden}, and \cite{Golubev} contain minor errors as they build up on the false claim.}.
 The next simplest example is as follows.
 Let $Y$ be a round annulus in the plane with a concentric circular arc removed, and let $X$ be the same annulus but with a slightly longer arc removed.
 Then we can obviously rotate $X$ inside of $Y$ by some amount.
 This gives a $1$-parameter family of slit mappings between triply connected domains.
-If the annulus is centered at the origin, then the terminal quadratic differential is $-\mathrm{d} z^2 / z^2$.
+If the annulus is centered at the origin, then the quadratic differential in play is $-\mathrm{d} z^2 / z^2$.